oakes/odoyle-rules/README.md

 ;; => [{:x 20.1, :y 15}]
 ```

 The `{:then false}` option tells O'Doyle to not run the `:then` block if that tuple is updated.
-If you don't include it, you'll get a StackOverflowException because the rule will cause itself to fire in an infinite loop.
+If you don't include it, you'll get an exception because the rule will cause itself to fire in an infinite loop.
 If all tuples in the `:what` block have `{:then false}`, it will never fire.

 ## Conditions